If You Want to Earn Respect, Avoid These 15 Costly Mistakes

 7. Failing to Set Boundaries

 Saying “yes” to everything makes people believe they are being helpful or kind, but when you are always going above and beyond, people will take advantage of you.
-Setting no boundaries provides the idea that your demands and time are unimportant.
+Setting no boundaries suggests that your demands and time are unimportant.
 For boundaries and self-respect, saying “no” when necessary is a sign of self-worth.
 Boundaries safeguard your energy and self-worth.
 You can show your value to others by being assertive yet kind.

 8. Forgetting to Appreciate Others